resilient-roleplay/gov-website/docs/legislation/CSNA.md

 This legislation regulates substances that may be harmful to public health, ensuring that they are used only under lawful, medical, or licensed circumstances.
 It defines the limits of lawful possession, cultivation, and sale, and creates a structured approach for enforcement and judicial review.

-At present, **Cannabis (Marijuana)** is the only controlled substance recognized under this Act, with the framework allowing for future expansion as additional narcotics enter circulation.
+At present, **Cannabis (Marijuana)** is the only non-medical controlled substance recognized under this Act, with the framework allowing for future expansion as additional narcotics enter circulation.

 ---